 July 14 is celebrated with official pomp in parades of tanks down the Champs-Élysées, followed by firework displays; the evening before there is dancing on the place de la Bastille.

 A programme of free music, theatre and cinema events around the city from mid-July to mid-Aug.

 The race finishes along the Champs-Élysées on the third or fourth Sun of July.

-In early Oct, the “sleepless night” persuades Parisians to stay up all night for an energetic programme of arts events and parties all over the city.
+In early Oct, the “sleepless night” persuades Parisians to stay up all night for a stunning programme of arts events and parties.